Who gave us the idea for our Domain Score API?

 So we created an initial service that was extremely simple.
 And then one day it hit me.
 Someone from Texas Roadhouse signed up.
 Being from Croatia, I’ve never heard of Texas Roadhouse.
 However, our little Domain Score API rated this email very high!
 I was excited, so I immediately proceeded to check Google for the validity of this score.
 I quickly realized this was a publicly traded company in the United States!
 Trading at around $50 per share, market capitalization $3.53 billion!
 Not too bad either!

 Sign up today and give it a go.
-First 500 requests are on the house.
+First 500 requests are free.